-Under NHS rules I’m not allowed to see any patients registered with Glastonbury Surgery as that is where I work.
+Under NHS rules I’m not allowed to see any patients registered with Glastonbury Surgery as that is where I work as a GP partner.

 I can see women via video link if they are over the age of 18 and residing in the UK but not women living in the Channel Islands.
 Those living locally may have the option of a face to face appointment in my clinic in Wells, depending on the Covid-19 pandemic situation.

 If you have had a hormone dependent cancer (breast cancer, endometrial cancer or certain types of ovarian cancer) I’m afraid I’m unable to prescribe HRT for you unless I have written agreement from your oncologist.
 However we can discuss other treatment options and lifestyle changes to help with your symptoms.
 Long-term local (vaginal) oestrogen is usually still a safe option.

-I offer a 1 hour consultation to discuss your experience of the menopause, medical history and how symptoms can be improved.
+I offer a 1 hour consultation to discuss your experience of the menopause, medical history and how your symptoms can be improved.
 I can advise on starting HRT or trying different HRT preparations if you are not getting on well with your current regime.
 I can also assess your general health and lifestyle and offer advice on improving your health and wellbeing going forward.